In 2009, I parted with the CoCreate Modeling development team, but I still pay the occasional visit to SolidDesigner customer forums:

 First, it is heart-warming to find the product still in widespread use, and second, customer questions give me a great excuse

-by forum member AlexG caught my attention.
-He was essentially working on the nucleus
+by forum member AlexG who was working on code which essentially was an early nucleus

 of a code profiler for Lisp.